 The Simple Art of Burking

 But what exactly was ‘Burking’ and how did it enter into everyday terminology in the first place?
-In this post, I want to find out.

 What Is Burking?
-Let’s Have a Definition

-If we look at it in a historical context, Burking describes the method used by Burke and Hare to kill their victims.
-While Burke held down the victim and restricted his/her movements, William Hare was the asphyxiator, covering the nose and mouth with his hand.
+While Burke held down the victim and restricted their movements, William Hare was the asphyxiator, covering the nose and mouth with his hand.

 They’d perform this task interchangeably, each taking the role of murderer and accomplice.